Lord Buckley: Legacy

 Ed Sullivan reflected, "he was impractical as many of his profession are, but the vivid Buckley will long be remembered by all of us."

 "The jingle-jangle morning" in "Mr. Tambourine Man" is a phrase Bob Dylan said he took from Lord Buckley. from the line, "Jingle jangle bells all over", in "Scrooge."

 Early in his career Dylan performed "Black Cross", one of Lord Buckley's signature pieces, originally written in 1948 by Joseph S. Newman.
 Dylan's version is one of the tracks on the 1969 bootleg recording Great White Wonder.

 Composer David Amram composed a concerto for alto saxophone and orchestra titled Ode to Lord Buckley, and dedicated it to Buckley's memory.

-Arlo Guthrie has cited Lord Buckley and Bill Cosby as the primary inspirations behind his magnum opus, "Alice's Restaurant".
+Arlo Guthrie has cited Lord Buckley and Bill Cosby as the primary inspirations behind his song "Alice's Restaurant".

 George Harrison's solo song "Crackerbox Palace" was inspired by Buckley's former home in Los Angeles.
-The song mentions Buckley in the line "know well the Lord is well and inside of you", as well as Buckley's manager George Grief.
+The song mentions Buckley in the line "know well the Lord is well and inside of you," as well as Buckley's manager George Grief.

 Jimmy Buffett performed a version of Buckley's "God's Own Drunk" on his 1974 album Living and Dying in 3/4 Time and it became a signature piece for him until the release of Margaritaville in 1977.
-On his 1978 live album You Had to Be There, Buffett states that the song is performed "with much respect to Lord Richard Buckley."
-Buffett has performed his version less frequently since being sued for copyright infringement by Buckley's son in 1983.
-This lawsuit prompted the writing of "The Lawyer and the Asshole".
+On his 1978 live album You Had to Be There, Buffett stated that the song is performed "with much respect to Lord Richard Buckley."
+Buffett performed his version less frequently after being sued for copyright infringement by Buckley's son in 1983.
+This lawsuit prompted the writing of "The Lawyer and the Asshole."

-In his acceptance speech at the Second Annual Comedy Hall Of Fame Awards, comedian George Carlin mentioned a long list of his comedy influences, and ended with "the great, great, great Lord Buckley".
+George Carlin, during his acceptance speech at the Second Annual Comedy Hall Of Fame Awards, mentioned a long list of his comedy influences, and ended with "the great, great, great Lord Buckley."
 This can be heard in the televised show.

-In November 2015, City Lights released a new edition of Hiparama of the Classics.
-First published in 1960, this new expanded edition contains, in addition to Buckley's hip-semantic raps, a new foreword by Al Young and photographs by music photographers Jim Marshall, Jerry Stoll, amongst others.

 A feature-length documentary, Too Hip for the Room: The Righteous Reign of Lord Buckley was released in 2016.

 Memorial

 On December 5, 1960, largely on the initiative of WEVD's Mort Fega, a jazz memorial tribute to the late Buckley—as well as a benefit fundraiser for his widow and children—was held at the same venue in which he had last performed, the Jazz Gallery in New York.
-Participants included, among others, Ornette Coleman, Dizzy Gillespie, Dizzy Reece, Thelonious Monk, Ed Blackwell, Nick Stabulas and Babs Gonzales, as well as comedians Orson Bean and Larry Storch.
+Participants included, among others, Ornette Coleman, Dizzy Gillespie, Dizzy Reece, Thelonious Monk, Ed Blackwell, Nick Stabulas, and Babs Gonzales, as well as comedians Orson Bean and Larry Storch.
 For the occasion, at least two original compositions were unveiled, with Gonzales debuting "Old McDonald Did the Twist" and Monk performing "The Lord Buckley Blast."